dimitriaguera/Scroll-Sub-Menu/README.md

 git clone https://github.com/dimitriaguera/Scroll-Sub-Menu.git
 ```

-For developers, environment installtion : point on `src/` folder, and run a `npm install`.
+Environment installation for developers.
+Point on `src/` folder, and run a `npm install`.
-Now, you can use those Gulp task-runner scripts:
+Now, you can use **Gulp task-runner scripts**:
 - `gulp` - watch js, scss files on `src/` folder.
 Compile and write on *scroll-sub-menu.css* and *jquery-scroll-sub-menu.js*.
 - `gulp build` - Clean `dist/` folder, concat, compile and write on *scroll-sub-menu.css* and *jquery-scroll-sub-menu.js* in `dist/` folder.
 - `gulp build --production`  - Clean `dist/` folder, concat, compile, minify, uglify and write on *scroll-sub-menu.min.css* and *jquery-scroll-sub-menu.min.js* in `dist/` folder.